What is Pastoral Counseling?

 A healthy dependence upon God and His Word is sought and stressed in each session.
 The Pastoral Counselor, if appropriate, makes referrals to licensed Psychologists or other health professionals.

-All Pastoral Counselors have been trained by Dare to Believe, are ordained ministers, and are under the ongoing mentoring and supervision of Pastor Kristi Graner and a Licensed Psychologist.
+All Pastoral Counselors are trained and ordained ministers.
+They operate under the ongoing mentoring and supervision of Pastor Kristi Graner and a Licensed Psychologist.